CHAPTER 11: COMMONLY USED QUIESCENT QIGONG TECHNIQUES

 Focus: Focus the intention on the “qihai” energy point or the middle dan tian.

 (Editorial Note: The “qihai” energy point is located at the dan tian, which means abdominal energy field.
-Some other authors refer to this energy field, the lower dan tian.
+Some other authors refer to this energy field as the lower dan tian.
 The author of this writing calls it the middle dan tian.)

 Method: After adopting a suitable posture, first loosen the body.
 Eliminate agitated emotions.
 Then gently close the eyes, or leave a small slit.
 Be mentally alert and regulate the breathing.
 Eliminate all irrelevant thoughts.
 Focus internally, without “letting the spirit to escape”.
 Breathe in gently through the nose, and breathe out gently through the mouth.
 Or both the nose and mouth may be used in breathing.